Speakers for Black History Month 2020

 Black History Month takes place in October all over the UK.
-It celebrates the culture, history and achievements of Britain’s African and Caribbean communities.
-Promoting black contributions to British Society it embraces an understanding of black history in general.
-First celebrated in the UK in October 1987 it was organised by Ghanaian analyst Akyaaba Addai-Sebo.
+It celebrates the culture, history and achievements of Britain’s Black communities.
+Promoting black contributions to British Society, it embraces an understanding of Black History in general.
+First celebrated in the UK in October 1987, it was organised by Ghanaian analyst Akyaaba Addai-Sebo.

 Our diversity, inclusion and equality speakers are in demand throughout the year for their expertise and delivery.
 And as this year’s event approaches, there is even more demand for October.

-This is due to the massive increase in companies who are genuinely taking their social responsibilities very seriously.
-Their aim is to stamp out racism within their organisations and have their work forces diligently embrace diversity.
-Most importantly they want to learn how to become better allies.
-And how to support black and crown colleagues in the work place.
+Companies have a responsibility to stamp out racism within their organisations and have their workforces embrace diversity.
+Most importantly they want to learn how to become better allies, and how to support black and brown colleagues in the workplace.

 Our speakers are specialists in their fields.
-They educate on the history and culture.
-Furthermore, they help people understand white privilege and microaggressions (unintentional subtle or indirect discrimination).
-They share advice on how to build resilience during adversity.
+They educate on history and culture.
+Furthermore, they help people understand white privilege and microaggressions, and they share advice on how to build resilience in the face of adversity.

 Afua Hirsch is a former barrister, journalist and documentary maker.
 She regularly writes, reports and speaks on international current affairs, and has published two bestselling books, Brit(ish): On Race, Identity and Belonging, winner of the Royal Society of Literature Jerwood Prize, and Equal To Everything, about the UK Supreme Court.